- I have never played lacrosse before. Can I join the Riverdale team?

 You cannot play or practice for two sports at Riverdale High School.
 It seems the rule of thumb at RHS is that if you are in one sport you can’t practice or play with another.
 So we will stick to that same set of rules.
 Why?
 Because we base our season on our full roster being able to participate.
 If you get hurt outside of our team setting, then you’ve shorted yourself and, more importantly, your team the ability to play as well as possible.
 As with other activities, you must choose between Raider lax and other options.
 Choose whatever makes you happy.
 Happiness is important.
 Return to top

-What are the rule on attendance and tardiness?
+What are the rules on attendance and tardiness?

 You are expected to be on time to regular season practices.
 You are expected to make it to every regular season practice.
 Three lates equal a missed practice.
 Miss a practice within two days of a game and you miss the game.
 See other attendance rules here.